DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/concentrated-liquidity-uniswap.md

 ---
+## Evaluation

+##### What is the main difference between traditional AMMs and concentrated liquidity AMMs?

+- [ ]  Concentrated liquidity AMMs require more tokens to be deposited
+- [ ]  Traditional AMMs offer better price stability
+- [x]  Concentrated liquidity AMMs allow liquidity providers to choose a specific price range for providing liquidity
+- [ ]  Traditional AMMs have lower risks of impermanent loss

+##### How does concentrated liquidity AMM help reduce the risk of impermanent loss?

+- [ ]  By eliminating price fluctuations
+- [x]  By giving users the choice over the price range to deposit their liquidity
+- [ ]  By using a different token pricing formula
+- [ ]  By increasing the number of tokens required for liquidity provision

+##### What are the benefits of providing liquidity in a narrower price range using concentrated liquidity AMM?

+- [ ]  Higher risks of impermanent loss
+- [ ]  Lower returns from trading fees
+- [ ]  Increased price fluctuations
+- [x]  Better price stability, reduced slippage, and potentially higher returns from trading fees

+---
 ## Earning Fees

 We can examine some instances to understand how concentrated liquidity operates and how liquidity providers make profits, depending on their position within the range and the level of liquidity concentration.
 This is determined by the narrowness of the range in which liquidity is provided.